Melocactus azureus: Habitat

-Melocactus azureus is endemic to central, northern, and easter Brazil at altitudes of 450-800 metres above sea level.
+Melocactus azureus is endemic to central, northern, and eastern Brazil at altitudes of 450-800 metres above sea level.
 This species has a small range and is only in low-lying outcrops of limestone, tt occurs in fragmented populations from a few hundred to millions.
 A major threat to the species is habitat loss for agriculture, vegetation is destroyed when the surrounding caatinga forest is cleared causing a decline of wild populations.
 The change has an impact on the outcrops were the species grows as well, making them prone to invasive species.

 Cultivation

 Melocactus azureus has a relatively rapid growth rate given the best conditions.
 These tropical cacti are not recommended for beginners as they are not easy to grow.
 It grows well in very porous standard cactus mix soil, this cactus preferes very bright light however not as much as most arid growing cacti.